Table of contents

 Providers must identify health care needs of every child and address them as appropriate.
 Your child should benefit from the way good health is promoted.

-Premises and equipment must be kept clean and hygienic.
+The childcare provider must keep the premises and equipment clean and hygienic.
 Children should be encouraged to learn about good personal hygiene and practise it as part of their daily routine.

 11. Medication